+Joerg Blumtritt is an entrepreneur, researcher, and professor of interactive media teaching at NYU New York and Abu Dhabi.
+He co-founded data science and research&development companies in Munich, Gdansk, London, and New York.
 Joerg consults businesses and public institutions in technology driven transformation.
-As political activist and researcher, he works on projects regarding future of democratic participation and media.
-Joerg is co-author of the Slow Media Manifesto.
-He writes about media at slow-media.net, about data at beautifuldata.net and http://tyuya.com.
+As political activist and researcher, he works on projects pertaining to the future of democratic participation and media.
+Joerg is co-author of the Slow Media Manifesto which has been translated into 25 languages and is topic of numerous lectures and PHD theses.

 When it comes to data visualizations, we usually think of infographics.
 But besides data as storytelling, journalism, and dashboards, data has grown into a medium for expression for a large spectrum of creative output.

 Contemporary artists are still struggling to find the language for a new contemporary output and practice in the post-Internet genre.
 Artistic expression within the digital arts has brought forward critical examination of technology and its impact on society, such as surveillance and self-determination, and has often collaged quotations of all aspects of media and consumerism, questioning art market concepts like authorship and intellectual property rights, in mediums ranging from video, software, and websites to hardware, kinetic machines, and robotics.
 Parametric or generative art is being created from algorithms without direct human intervention.

 Come to my session at tdwi Conference Munich, Wednesday June 27th, 0900h.

 Süddeutsche Zeitung, SZ-Scala, Innvoation Journey 2018 at Automatica.

 The most exciting work we have done so far at Datarella was to build and set up a blockchain-based payment system for the United Nations’ World Food Programme (as described earlier here: Blockchain-based accounting and payment system ).